 - The student must have an undergraduate background of at least 20 semester hours in the natural and applied sciences.
 Students may be required to meet course prerequisites for their emphasis areas.
 Undergraduate courses will not be credited as course requirements for the master's degree.

 A limited number of teaching assistantships (TA) may be available, awarded on a competitive basis.
-Applications (http://graduate.missouristate.edu/assistantship.htm) are to be submitted to the MNAS Program Director, or Darr School of Agriculture if Agriculture is the primary area of interest.
+Applications (http://graduate.missouristate.edu/assistantship.htm) are to be submitted to the MNAS Program Director, or Darr College of Agriculture if Agriculture is the primary area of interest.
 Applicants should have all application materials submitted by March 1 (fall assistantships) or October 1 (spring assistantships) to ensure being considered for a TA position.
 GRE General Test scores may be considered in awarding assistantships.

 Degree requirements (minimum of 32 hours)

 - Advisory Committee.
 Initially, each student will be advised by the departmental coordinator of graduate studies from the student’s primary emphasis area.
 As soon as possible, the student will select a graduate faculty member from that department to chair a graduate advisory committee consisting of at least three faculty members that includes a faculty member from the student’s second area of concentration.
 This committee will supervise the remainder of the student’s program.
 Some departments may require that an advisory committee chair be identified prior to acceptance into the program; applicants should contact the department of the primary emphasis area.

 - Program of Study.
 This unique interdisciplinary masters program requires more than one area of concentration.
 Each individualized program will be structured by the advisory committee in consultation with the student.
 The academic background, professional experience, academic objectives, and personal needs will be considered in establishing the individual’s program.